-- 11. (1) Before determining whether to dismiss an Official Member on the grounds of serious misconduct or significant inadequate performance under section 12(1) of the Law, the Governor shall - (a) collect evidence of the actions or omissions of the Official Member that are the subject of concern; - (b) advise the Official Member of the concerns (both orally and in writing) including providing him with a copy of the evidence collected, allow him to provide an explanation, and (if the explanation is not satisfactory) provide a warning that if there is not corrective action dismissal could result; - (c) provide a reasonable period of time (being not less than one month), and reasonable amount of support for the Official Member to take corrective action; - (d) reassess the actions of the Official Member after the period of time. - (2) If, after the process specified in paragraph (1) has been completed, the Governor is of the view that the grounds for dismissing the Official Member for serious misconduct or significant inadequate performance under section 12(1) of the Law exist, the Governor may dismiss the Official Member.

-- (3) Upon deciding to dismiss an Official Member under paragraph (2), the Governor, at the earliest opportunity, shall - (a) notify the Official Member that he is being dismissed under the terms of his employment agreement; and - (b) arrange for the dismissal to take effect at an early opportunity.
+- 11. (1) Before determining whether to dismiss an Official Member on the grounds of serious misconduct or significant inadequate performance under section 12(1) of the Law, the Governor shall - (a) collect evidence of the actions or omissions of the Official Member that are the subject of concern; - (b) advise the Official Member of the concerns (both orally and in writing) including providing the Official Member with a copy of the evidence collected, allow the Official Member to provide an explanation, and (if the explanation is not satisfactory) provide a warning that if there is not corrective action dismissal could result: - (c) provide a reasonable period of time (being not less than one month), and reasonable amount of support for the Official Member to take corrective action; - (d) reassess the actions of the Official Member after the period of time. - (2) If, after the process specified in paragraph (1) has been completed, the Governor is of the view that the grounds for dismissing the Official Member for serious misconduct or significant inadequate performance under section 12(1) of the Law exist, the Governor may dismiss the Official Member. - (3) Upon deciding to dismiss an Official Member under paragraph (2), the Governor, at the earliest opportunity, shall - (a) notify the Official Member that the Official Member is being dismissed under the terms of the Official Member's employment agreement; and - (b) arrange for the dismissal to take effect at an early opportunity.